-The registered name of the companies are Graven Hill Village Holding Ltd Graven Hill Village Development Co Ltd Nature of the business The company is a holding company and does not trade.
+The registered name of the companies are Development Co Ltd Nature of the business The company is a holding company and does not trade.
 It is intended that the company will continue as a holding company for the foreseeable future.
-The company borrows and lends funds from its parent company to its subsidiary company The principal activity of the company during the period was that of a property development company Undertaking Subsidiary of Cherwell District Council Subsidiary of Graven Hill Village Development Ltd Controlling party Cherwell District Council 100% Graven Hill Village Holding Ltd 99% Cherwell District Council 1% Ultimate parent Cherwell District Council Cherwell District Council Deficit on provision of services (before consolidation) £2,419 £677,942 Net Assets (before consolidation) £4,062,116 £3,181,491
+The company borrows and lends funds from its parent company to its subsidiary company company during the period was that of a property Undertaking Subsidiary of Cherwell District Council Subsidiary of Graven Hill Village Development Ltd Controlling party Cherwell District Council 100% Graven Hill Village Holding Ltd 99% Cherwell District Council 1% Ultimate parent Cherwell District Council Cherwell District Council Deficit on provision of services (before consolidation) £2,419 £677,942 Net Assets (before consolidation) £4,062,116 £3,181,491